wheelofheaven/wheelofheaven.io/content/es/wiki/encyclopedia/list-of-close-encounters.md

 ---
-title: "List of close encounters"
+title: "Lista de encuentros cercanos"
 description: "List of close encounters, an extensive enumeration of all close encounters with unidentified flying objects that have been reported beginning in antiquity up to modern day and age."
 lead: "List of close encounters, an extensive enumeration of all close encounters with unidentified flying objects that have been reported beginning in antiquity up to modern day and age."
 date: 2022-09-20T00:00:00+00:00